lucatacconi/crunz-ui/.github/ROADMAP.md

 ## Upcoming/Desiderata implementations

-* In case of error, communication via email to the user who created the task or to specific configured users
-* the system should log the user who entered a task on the system
+* System should log the user who entered a task on the system
-* the system should log the user who manually run a task
+* System should log the user who manually run a task
+* In case of error, communication should be sent by email to the user who created the task or to specific configured users
+* Light and dark mode switch

 ## Release history

-### v.2.6.1 (2021-08-26)
+### v.2.6.1 (2021-09-01)

 Crunz-ui updated stable release:
 * Optimization of the task reading engine that now presents results faster and more efficiently